For an initial consultation, call us now on 0300 131 6767

 Who might be at risk of deportation

 A person is at risk of deportation if they are a non-British national sentenced to at least 12 months in prison.
-In some instances proceedings are started against persistent offenders even when they have not had a 12 month prison sentence.
+In some instances, proceedings are started against persistent offenders even when they have not committed an offence punishable by a 12-month prison sentence.
+Sometimes, a court recommends deportation if the Secretary of State believes it is in the public interest to have the person removed from the UK, even if the maximum custodial sentence for their offence is shorter than 12 months.

 To understand your rights and claims if you face deportation, take a look at our ‘Are You Under Threat of Deportation?’
 Checklist.
 The checklist is taken from the ‘Deportation - A Practical Guide’ book written by Gary McIndoe and Gemma Tracey, who have decades of experience in immigration law.
 The book outlines and examines the law, rules and guidance on deportation processes.